 Future Cities Lab is an experimental design and research office based in San Francisco, California.
 Design principals Jason Kelly Johnson and Nataly Gattegno have collaborated on a range of award-winning projects exploring the intersections of design with advanced fabrication technologies, robotics, responsive building systems and public space.
 Their work has been published and exhibited worldwide.
 Most recently they were awarded the 2011 Architectural League of New York Young Architects Prize and the 2009 New York Prize Fellows at the Van Alen Institute in New York City.

-You have read this article Architecture / Featured / Videos / Waterfront with the title HYDRAMAX Port Machines \ Future Cities Lab.
-You can bookmark this page URL https://moderndeserthomes.blogspot.com/2012/06/hydramax-port-machines-future-cities-lab.html.
+with the title HYDRAMAX Port Machines \ Future Cities Lab.
+You can bookmark this page URL http://moderndeserthomes.blogspot.com/2012/06/hydramax-port-machines-future-cities-lab.html.
 Thanks!

 No comment for "HYDRAMAX Port Machines \ Future Cities Lab"